recursive-one/wiki.recursive.one/Rust powered tools.md

 ## How to

-Rust has its own build tool called "cargo".
+Rust has its own build tool and package manager called ["cargo"](https://doc.rust-lang.org/stable/cargo/).
 When you are asking Cargo to install some *software* (not a library) it usually puts the executable binaries into "`${HOME}/.cargo/bin`".
 So make sure what you have this directory in your `$PATH`.

 To install any of the listed below tools you will need to run "`cargo install <name>`".
 But some projects also provide `.deb` packages or just the zipped binaries — take a look at the repos.

-Also, some of the mentioned tools could be installed using [/asdf].
+Also, some of the mentioned tools could be installed using [/asdf]().

 ## The tools